mzvoma/mockup/README.md

-#User Stories for my lending and borrowing app
+#User Stories for My Task Giving App

 1. As a user, I need to create a profile
-2. As a user, I need to be able to list things that I have and am willing to lend
+2. As a user, I need to be able to make a task
-3. As a user, I need to be able to list things that I want to borrow
+3. As a user, I need to be able to specify a due date for a task
-4. As a borrower, I need to receive notification when a potential match occurs
+4. As a user, I need to be able to specify a due time for a task
-5. As a borrower, I need to be able to view the potential match
+5. As a user, I need to be able to assign a task to myself
-6. As a borrower, I need to confirm / decline the potential match
+6. As a user, I need to be able to assign a task to someone else
+7. As a user, I need to be able to be able to see my assigned tasks
-7. As a borrower, I need to be able to communicate with a lender once the match has happened (and vice versa)
+8. As a user, I need to be able to accept or reject a task

 # Domain Model